Level Seven: Conclusion and SummaryThe final segment of Kilimanjaro's EXO Reporting Series

-Looking back at the reports written and modified for clients over the past few years, I started noticing a pattern of how these reports are created and used.
+Looking back at the reports written and modified for clients over the past few years, we started noticing a pattern of how these reports are created and used.
 There seem to be three types of reports and best tools to deliver them.
 By classifying the task at hand as one of the below, report writers may narrow their choice of technology and deliver a better outcome for the users.

 - Such reports are generated and used by company staff with immediate access to MYOB EXO system (logged in users).

 - Purpose of those reports is very specific and closely linked to user interactions with the system.
 Customer lists, order lists, aged balances, stock on hand, etc.

 - Reports are created from the system and used to drive the system or daily work.

 The best tool for such reports is Clarity.
 Clarity has the advantage of being the native report writer of MYOB EXO.
 It delivers reports to paper or “paper-like” formats (PDF) like a charm.

 Clarity is relatively easy to learn and use and does not require programming background.
 MYOB EXO comes with a large number of sample reports, which are fully working prototypes.
 Learning from or re-using sample reports is a very cost effective exercise.

 Refer to Level 2: Clarity Report Writer for more details.

 - These reports target audiences much broader than common users of MYOB Exo.
 Think management and directors, all staff, external service providers or key customers.

 - Purpose of those reports is to provide information “self-service” to key users.
 They may have access to information, but not necessarily create it (i.e. they may never log into MYOB Exo).
 The ideal way of providing such access is intranet or web.